TheOdinProject/curriculum/advanced_html_css/accessibility/meaningful_text.md

 The link in Example 2, however, not only makes sense in context for all users, but it also makes sense *out of context* for screen reader users when it gets announced: "The Odin Project, link."

-<span id="meaningful-links-rules">When you add links to a page, there are a few rules you should be following:</span>
+When you add links to a page, there are a few rules you should be following:

 1. Make sure that the text content of the `<a>` element somehow indicates where the link redirects to and that it's brief (around 100 characters).
 So avoid using phrases like "click here" or "this page".
 1. If a link would open or download a file, include text that tells the user what kind of file it is as well as the file size.